Qudoos07/Halal-Web-Filter/README.md

 Open Source  Free for anyone to use and improve.

 ---
-*Developed by Abdul Qudoos for the as a Portfolio*
+*Developed by Abdul Qudoos for as a Portfolio*